What can I expect at my first therapy session?

 How long are my treatment sessions?

-Treatment sessions are always one hour with your licensed physical therapist.
+Treatment sessions are always 45 minutes with your licensed physical therapist.

 What should I wear to my therapy sessions?